thehumanrush/hyper-v-automation-qemu/README.md

 ### * Added qemu-img.exe in "tools" folder

+### * My-Create-VM.ps1 is custom powershell script to create ubuntu based vm.
+You need to download the ubuntu cloud image first and configure ssh key pair.

 # Hyper-V automation scripts

 Collection of Powershell scripts to create Windows, Ubuntu and Debian VMs in Hyper-V.